jess94yng/candig-mcode-ETL/README.md

 Continuous Integration is implemented through Pytest and Travis CI which runs when git pushes occur.
 Build results can be found at [this repository's Travis build page](https://travis-ci.com/github/CanDIG/medidata_mCode_ETL)

 To run tests manually, enter from command line `$ pytest`

+*Note: updated mCodePacket.json files must be pushed for all tests to pass during Travis builds*